CaerusKaru/cardcontrol/doc/api.md

 The header of the HTTP request must match the format of the data being sent, and that format must be either JSON or XML.
 All fields above *must* be included.

 Fields will be checked for validity; for example, changing the status is not allowed if the user in question is not a manager.

-# Implementation

-Our API is implemented in our Django backend through use of the Tastypie module.